cldoliveira/CustomViewLab/README.md

 # CustomViewLab
-a

-hands-on work for create a custom view on android
+A hands-on work for creating a custom view on android .
-.
 The main file is MyCustomView.java.
 Inside of it you will find the code that you are able to customize